Money Smart Athlete Blog

 By Iacovos Iacovides, Contributor

 Sponsorships and endorsements have evolved into an integral part of modern-day sports.
 Counterintuitively, they developed almost hand-in-hand with the sport industry itself over the course of the late nineteenth and early twentieth centuries.
 Today, sponsors have become a vital part of the industry and the flow of money into the veins of sports, form the lion’s share of the industry’s turnover.
-For athletes, the funds they secure for endorsements and from sponsors constitute an important part of their income.
+The funds they secure for endorsements and from sponsors constitute an important part of their income.
 In some cases, the monetary rewards from such activities far surpass their base salaries; that is, the contracts with their club.
 During his second spell at Manchester United in 2021, Cristiano Ronaldo was making more money from his sponsors – taking home around £36 million – than from his very generous salary from the Red Devils (around £550,000 pw).

 The Money Smart Athlete® Blog is established and run by the Sports Financial Literacy Academy® (SFLA).
 Through its education programs, the SFLA has the vision to financially educate and empower athletes of all ages to become better people, not just better athletes.
 For more information on our courses, our SFLA Approved Trainer Program®, and how they can benefit you and your clients, please get in touch with us at [email protected].